tosdanoye/dat152-lab/F11-Lab/README.md

 ## Part B – Security features (Optional)
 Secure admin pages (e.g., add Book, add Author, update Book, delete Book) from non-admin users.

-Preambles: Download and unzip Lab1b.zip.
+For this exercise, you will use the [library-flowmanager-auth](library-flowmanager-auth) project.
 Then, import the maven project into your preferred IDE.
 Add the project to your Apache Tomcat server 10.1.x.
 Start your server and point your url to “http://localhost:8080/library”

 Two users are created during initialization:
 -	username=admin, password=password, role=ADMIN